 The retrospective claims process for the organisation is managed through the Primary and Community Services delivery Unit.
 This was established to consider claims from individuals or their family/representative that they should have been eligible for CHC funding for past care needs but, for a number of reasons, they were either not assessed or not determined eligible, and thus were required to contribute to their package of care.
-The All Wales Retrospective Review Team, based in Powys Teaching Health Board closed at the end of March 2019, 54 cases have been returned to the Health Board for review and completion.
+The All Wales Retrospective Review Team, based in Powys Teaching Health Board closed at the end of March 2019, 54 cases were returned to the Health Board for review and completion.
 These 54 cases have all breached, therefore, for WG and HB reporting purposes the Powys breaches will be reported separately to the HB cases where there are no breaches to date.

-Health Board Retrospective Claims Activated and Reviewed in Q2: July to September 2019
+Health Board Retrospective Claims Activated and Reviewed in Q3: October to December 2019

-CASES STATUS COMMENT 8 Received Applications received in Q2.
+CASES STATUS COMMENT 10 Received Applications received in Q3.
 7 Activated These are cases where all the relevant documentation has been received to allow activation ready for review.
-12 Reviewed These are cases that have been reviewed by the Nurse Assessor.
+9 Reviewed These are cases that have been reviewed by the Nurse Assessor.
 Chronology and Needs Assessment completed.
 Outcome determined and sent to Solicitor / Claimant.
-4 Closed Cases that have been closed due to either claimant not wanting to pursue or no relevant documentation received within the 5-month timescale.
+9 Closed Cases that have been closed due to either claimant not wanting to pursue or no relevant documentation received within the 5-month timescale.

 There are no HB breaches; all HB cases have been reviewed and completed within the recommended 6-month timeframe.
-There are currently 24 retrospective claims on the database including the 2 of the remaining cases returned from Powys.
+There are currently 14 retrospective claims on the database.